 In myths and legends, the crane is a symbol of longevity, loyalty, vigilance and wisdom.
 It is the bringer of good fortune and the harbinger of spring.
 In Japan it was believed to reach up to a thousand years of age.
 This is the origin of the legend that whoever folds a thousand paper cranes will be granted a wish.

-Over the next decades, I will build a thousand light-objects whose body is an origami crane.
+Over the next years, I will build a thousand light-objects whose body is an origami crane.
 Whoever purchases a luminous crane may post its location and a wish on the world map on this website.

 When I have folded a thousand cranes, I shall wish for all the wishes that were published here to come true.